Andrew-Mackay/StravaHeatmapsWebApp/README.md

 # StravaHeatmapsWebApp
-Django web app tp allow users to upload strava activites and view associated heatmap.
+Django web app to allow users to upload strava activites and view associated heatmap.